beagleboard/docs/CONTRIBUTING.md

 # Contributing to docs.beagleboard.io

-:+1::tada: First off, thanks for taking the time to think about contributing! :tada::+1:
+**First off, thanks for taking the time to think about contributing!**

 The following is a set of guidelines for contributing to docs.beagleboard.io, which is hosted by the BeagleBoard.org Foundation at https://git.beagleboard.org/docs/docs.beagleboard.io.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.